mcinglis/libtime/README.md

 $ make
 ```

 There's nothing magic to what Puck does, so if you would prefer, you can set up the dependencies manually.
-You just need to have the dependencies in the `deps` directory within the Libtime directory, and have them built (if necessary) before building Libtime
+You just need to have the dependencies in the `deps` directory within the Libtime directory, and have them built (if necessary) before building Libtime.

+There is no `build` command specified for Libtime, because you should manage the building of Libtime's sources in your own project.
+Because `timespec.c` and `timeperiod.c` depend on files generated from Libbase, you would want to have that process integrated with the rest of your project.

+Despite this, there is a `Makefile` provided with the bare minimum to build to the object files.
+This is primarly to aid in development; checking that the code can actually compile.

 ## Collaboration